BestTimesToVisit.com Logo

 Naples Metro (Metropolitana)

-Bus System (ANM)
+Bus Network (ANM)

 Taxis

 Taxis are readily available, especially around tourist areas.
-They are convenient but more expensive than public transport.
-Negotiate the fare beforehand if using a non-metered taxi.
+They are convenient for shorter distances or late-night travel, but can be more expensive than public transport.

 Funicolare (Funiculars)